-5.1.1 The final grey literature report will be produced within 4 to 6 weeks of completion of the fieldwork.
-An interim report can be provided within a week of completion of the fieldwork to assist in ongoing discussions relating to the proposed development if required.
-A copy of the report in Adobe Acrobat (.pdf) format will be provided to the client and their representative, paper copies can be provided on request.
+5.1.1 The final grey literature report will be produced within six weeks of the completion of the fieldwork.
+An interim report can be provided with a week of completion of the fieldwork to assist in ongoing discussions relating to the proposed development, if required.
+A copy of the report in Adobe Acrobate (.pdf) format will be provided to the client and their representative, paper copies can be provided on request.